-- Behavior: Students are expected to be considerate of one another as well as of the instructor.
+- ❖ Behavior: Students are expected to be considerate of one another as well as of the instructor.
 If you need guidance, heed the words of the late Justice Antonin Scalia, "I attack ideas.
 I don't attack people.
 And some very good people have some very bad ideas.
 And if you can't separate the two, you gotta get another day job."
-Conduct that interferes with other students' right to learn will not be tolerated. - Getting help: Come see me after class or email me if you have a problem with readings, lecture, or assignments.
+Conduct that interferes with other students' right to learn will not be tolerated. - ❖ Getting help: Come see me after class or email me if you have a problem with readings, lecture, or assignments.
 If you are having difficulty of any kind the earlier you ask for help, the easier the solution to your problem will be.
 I cannot help if I am unaware.
 When emailing, please be sure to include your full name, the course number, and section number in the subject line of your email.
 Ex.
-GOVT 2305-004; the course number is 2305, the section number is 004.
-GOVT 2305-005; the course number is 2305, the section number is 004. - Academic Honesty: Honesty is the expected standard.
+GOVT 2306-602; the course number is 2306, the section number is 602. - ❖ Academic Honesty: Honesty is the expected standard.
 Plagiarism and cheating (copying answers from an outside source or another student) will not be tolerated and can be grounds for dismissal from South Plains College.
 Incidents of cheating on examinations will result in failure of the course and potential consequences such as dismissal from South Plains College.